Bennigan’s Monte Cristo Sandwich – talk about guiding the lilly! This deep-fried triple-decker sandwich is served up with raspberry preserves jelly.

 - Place turkey and Swiss cheese on one slice of bread and ham and American cheese on another slice of bread.
 Place third slice in-between and secure the triple-decker sandwich in the corners with toothpicks.

-Dip sandwich in batter and carefully cover all the sides and surface.
+- Dip sandwich in batter and carefully cover all the sides and surface.
 Carefully place in hot oil and fry until golden.
-When sandwich has turned a warm gold color remove from hot oil and place on paper towel.
+When the sandwich has turned a warm gold color remove it from the hot oil and place it on a paper towel.
 Let cool for a few minutes before removing the toothpicks.
-Before serving slice into fourths and sprinkle with powder sugar.<
+Before serving slice into fourths and sprinkle with powder sugar.

-Serve with raspberry preserves, pickle garnish and your favorite side order of French fried potatoes.
+- Serve with raspberry preserves, pickle garnish, and your favorite French fried potatoes.